merixstudio/merix-template/docs/topics/signals.rst

 Defining signals
 ================

-You can of course define own signals.
+You can of course define your own signals.
 This is especially useful if you want to write universal modules that you would like to be used by other developers.
-Signals allows you to communicate to the outside, that a given action occurred inside your code.
+Signals allow you to communicate to the outside, that a given action occurred inside your code.

 .. js:class:: Signal()